brettneese/brettneese.xyz/posts/2019-03-18/running background jobs using automater.md

 That being said, I didn't want to fuss with issuing Git commands every time I update a post.
 I really like the Dropbox UX - I just save, and the post is live.
 If I ever want to fix a typo in any post, I just fix it in my local editor and save.
 It's a workflow I love.
 The distance between thought and publish is as minimal as possible, as I believe it should be (I can mark posts as drafts before they get published.)

-So I found and installed [`gitwatch`](https://github.com/gitwatch/gitwatch), a script that monitors my blog directory and automatically commits and pushes to both by Blot remote and my GitHub remote on every file save.
+So I found and installed [`gitwatch`](https://github.com/gitwatch/gitwatch), a script that monitors my blog directory and automatically commits and pushes to both by Blot remote and my GitHub remote on every file save[^2].

 But I wanted this to run always, just like Dropbox did.

-Thankfully, it's easy to wrap shell scripts into Automater actions -- just open Automater, click "new application" and add a "run shell script action."
+Thankfully, it's easy to wrap shell scripts into Automater applications -- just open Automater, click "new application" and add a "run shell script" action.

 ![](./_1.png)